anastasiadia05-creator/ntua_databases_project_26/README.md

 Semester project for the **Databases** course (6th Semester, ECE NTUA, 2025-2026).

-We designed and implemented a full relational database for **General Hospital "Ygeiopolis"** — a realistic hospital management system covering staff, patients, hospitalizations, on-call scheduling, and billing.
+We designed and implemented a full relational database for **General Hospital "Ygeiopolis"**, a hospital management system covering staff, patients, hospitalizations, on-call scheduling, and billing.

 This repository contains all necessary files to set up and run the **Hospital Database**, including schema creation, reference data loading, and 15 optimized SQL queries.